Philips AVENT – Milk Allergies

 If there is no obvious improvement in symptoms after trying the hydrolysed infant formula, amino acid infant formula could be another option.

-Soy is a milk-free formula, but it’s not recommended for babies under six months.
-This is because soy milk has a higher amount of phyto-oestrogens and may cause hormonal problems, particularly in young babies.
+Soya is a milk-free formula, but it’s not recommended for babies under six months.
+This is because soya milk has a higher amount of phyto-oestrogens and may cause hormonal problems, particularly in young babies.

 To ensure your baby’s milk continues to provide all the necessary nutrients for optimum growth and development, you should ask advice from a registered dietician.